 [(9) Criteria for most metals are multiplied by a water-effect ratio (WER) in order to incorporate the effects of local water chemistry on toxicity.
 The WER is assumed to be equal to one except where sufficient site-specific data are available to determine the WER for a particular water body or portion of a water body.
 A WER is only applicable to those portions of a water body that are adequately addressed by site-specific data.
 WERs that have been determined for particular water bodies are listed in Appendix E of §307.10 of this title (relating to Appendices A - G) when standards are revised.
-A site-specific WER that affects an effluent limitation in a wastewater discharge permit, and that has not been incorporated into Appendix E of §307.10 of this title, must be noted in a public notice during the permit application process.
+A site-specific WER that affects an effluent limitation in a wastewater discharge permit, and that has not been incorporated into Appendix E of

+§307.10 of this title, must be noted in a public notice during the permit application process.
 An opportunity for public comment must be provided, and the WER may be considered in any public hearing on the permit application.]

 [(10) Freshwater copper aquatic-life criteria include a multiplier (m) to incorporate effects of local water chemistry on toxicity.
-This multiplier may be based on either a WER or a biotic ligand model.
-The multiplier is assumed to be equal to one except where sufficient site-specific data are available to determine the multiplier for a particular water body or portion of a water body.
-The multiplier is only applicable to those portions of a water body that are adequately addressed by site-specific data.
-As multipliers are determined for particular water bodies they are listed in Appendix E of §307.10 of this title when standards are revised.
-A site-specific multiplier that affects an effluent limitation in a wastewater discharge permit, and that has not been incorporated into Appendix E of §307.10 of this title, is noted in a public notice during the permit application process.
-An opportunity for public comment must be provided, and the multiplier may be considered in any public hearing on the permit application.]
+Site-specific criteria may be based on either a WER or a biotic ligand model.
+The WER multiplier is assumed to be equal to one except where sufficient site-specific data are available to determine the multiplier for a particular water body or portion of a water body.
+The WER multiplier or biotic ligand model result is only applicable to those portions of a water body that are adequately addressed by site-specific data.
+The biotic ligand model is based on the dissolved portion of copper, and the freshwater equation is not used in this case.
+As WER multipliers and criteria based on biotic ligand models are determined for particular water bodies, they are listed in Appendix E of §307.10 of this title when standards are revised.
+A site-specific WER multiplier or biotic ligand model result that affects an effluent limitation in a wastewater discharge permit, and that has not been incorporated into Appendix E of §307.10 of this title, is noted in a public notice during the permit application process.
+An opportunity for public comment must be provided, and the WER multiplier or biotic ligand model result may be considered in any public hearing on the permit application.